28softwares/BackupDBee/docs/guide/cli/db-backup.md

 # `db:backup` Command Documentation

-The `db:backup` command is used to back up all databases defined in the YAML configuration, or a specific one using the `--name` flag.
+The `db:backup` command is used to back up all databases defined in the YAML configuration or specific ones using the `--name` flag.
+You can pass multiple databases to `--name` flag by providing a comma-separated list of database names.

 ## Usage